Complementary Therapies for Lung Cancer Patients

 This complementary treatment is an ancient Indian system that is over 5,000 years old.
-It encompasses a variety of techniques that involve special diets and bowel cleansing, ayurvedic medications, herbal medicines, massage, meditation, yoga, and other breathing and relaxation approaches.
+It encompasses a variety of techniques that involve special diets and bowel cleansing, ayurvedic medications, herbal medicines like mushrooms, massage, meditation, yoga, and other breathing and relaxation approaches.

 Traditional Chinese Medicine